mazlin5/Nodejs/README.md

 # Server-Side with Nodejs
-This repository contains some simple javascript programs I used to strengthen my system-design knowledge.
+This repository contains javascript programs I used to strengthen my system-design knowledge.

 Goals